szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 1. Generate a song.
 2. Locate your command.
 3. Execute the command by sending the song's title and text.
-4. The command will save the song text into a file named with the song's title in the PYGPT working directory.
+4. The command will save the song text into a file named with the song's title in the PyGPT working directory.

 **Example tutorial command**

-**PYGPT** provides simple tutorial command to show how it work, to run it just ask GPT for execute ``tutorial test command`` and it will show you how it works:
+**PyGPT** provides simple tutorial command to show how it work, to run it just ask GPT for execute ``tutorial test command`` and it will show you how it works:

 .. code-block:: console